Argentina covers a lot of territory.

 When my baby was under a year, we used the Doona Stroller/Car Seat as our main stroller.

-For two kids now, my Doona has my life so easy in the city since taxis will never have a car seat (and lugging one around as I’ve seen some foreigners try to do is NOT practical).
+For both babies the Doona made our lives so much easier, since taxis will never have a car seat (and lugging one around as I’ve seen some foreigners try to do is NOT practical).

 If you plan on bringing your baby to Argentina, I highly, highly recommend bringing a Doona.